Algae: what kind you have and how to fix it

 Looks like: Grey-green branching filaments resembling deer antlers.
 Stiffer than hair algae, more branched than BBA.
 Grows on leaf edges and filter components.

 Cause: Similar to BBA.
-Low or unstable CO2, often combined with low flow in parts of the tank.
+Low or unstable CO2, often paired with weak flow in parts of the tank.
 Tends to appear in the same conditions as BBA but favors slightly different surfaces.

 Fix: Same approach as BBA.
-Stabilize CO2, improve circulation, spot-treat with liquid carbon.
-Amano shrimp eat young staghorn if the infestation is caught early.
+Stabilise CO2, improve circulation, and dab liquid carbon onto the worst growth.
+Amano shrimp eat young staghorn if you catch the infestation early.

 Green hair algae